Toulouse6/pokemon-evolution-lab/README.md

 - **Three-Stage Task System**: Each Pokémon has three sets of learning tasks—one for each evolution stage.
 Complete all tasks to unlock their full potential.

-- **Health and Happiness System**: Keep an eye on your Pokémon's health and happiness.
+- **Health and Happiness System**: Keep an eye on your Pokémon's health & happiness.
 Their evolution depends on achieving key milestones while completing tasks.

 - **Pokémon Evolution**:

-  - **Second Evolution**: Evolution occurs once all learning tasks are completed, and the Pokémon's health and happiness exceed 1000.
+- **First Evolution**: Occurs once all learning tasks are completed, and Pokémon's health & happiness exceed 1000.

-  - **Third Evolution**: Evolution occurs once all second stage learning tasks are completed and the Pokémon's health and happiness exceed 2000.
+- **Second Evolution**: Occurs once all second stage learning tasks are completed and Pokémon's health & happiness exceed 2000.

+- **Full Potential:** A Pokémon reaches its full potential once all third-stage learning tasks are completed and its health & happiness hit 2500.

 ### Technologies Used

-- **Angular**
+- **Angular17**
 - **TypeScript**
-- **CSS**
+- **CSS3**
-- **HTML**
+- **HTML5**

 ---